-Green tea and weight loss have been in the news recently as one of the newest ways to help shed pounds and keep them off, but does Green tea really help in weight loss?
+Green tea and weight loss have been in the news recently as one of the newest ways to help shed pounds and keep them off, but does Green tea really help in weight loss and most Importantly, Is it safe?

 Green, black, and oolong teas all come from the same plant, Camellia sinensis, but are prepared using different methods.
 To produce green tea, fresh leaves from the plant are lightly steamed.